snknitin/ChatBot/README.md

-# Improving Open Domai Dialog Systems
+# Improving Open Domain Dialog Systems
 Creating a  Chat Bot that responds to a text sequence